 - Bottom Makeup: Rocky bottom with seaweed

 Wild spat set on rocks.
 They thrive in this setting until fishermen pick them at low tide.
+Fisherman use hand rakes to harvest oysters and then place them in a floating basket to bring back to shore.
 Time to market: 3 years.